dimitri4788/textToSpeech/README.md

 Text-To-Speech Application
 ==========================

-An application for people who don't like to read and would prefer the text to be read to them.
-Simple to use, just **copy-and-paste** the text you want to be read, and sit back and relax.
+An application for people who don't like/want to read a long text and would prefer the text to be read to them.
+Simple to use, just **copy-and-paste** the text you want to be read, press enter, and sit back and relax.

 Running Locally
 ---------------